NekrashevychOleksandr/CHESSAI/README.md

 This project focuses on early-stage experimentation with machine learning approaches to chess, combined with automation and web interaction tools.

+The system was able to play complete games at a low intermediate level (~500 Elo), with stronger performance in early-game positions and progressively weaker performance in longer, more complex mid-to-late game states.

 ---

 ## Features